cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 In the calculation of the target tidal volume, the %Respiratory Model allows the target tidal volume to increase linearly with the calculated minute ventilation as long as the target volume is below half the vital capacity.
 In the event that the calculated target volume is above half of the vital capacity, the target volume is set to a constant value of 0.5V<sub>C</sub> as shown in the above equation.
 In the model, the lung vital capacity V<sub>C</sub> is calculated from the patient's total lung capacity and residual volume as described in the sections below.

-The model described above is implemented in the %BioGears Engine with reference values and model parameters that are tuned to meet validation data.
+The model described above is implemented in the engine with reference values and model parameters that are tuned to meet validation data.
 The reference and tuned values for the model parameters are shown in Table 1 below.
 Note that our model is tuned to use the reference values without modification.

 <center>
 <i>Table 1: %Respiratory driver model parameters and reference values used in the chemical feedback mechanism implementations.</i>